kadirariklar/healthapi-on-kubernetes/README.md

 ```

 > If you already have the project locally, just `cd` into the repo root.

+### Optional scripts

+This repository also includes optional automation scripts in the `scripts/` folder for macOS and Linux.
+These scripts are provided for convenience and are not required to use the project.

+- `scripts/install-k8s.sh` — starts Minikube, builds the Docker image, loads it into the cluster, enables ingress, starts a tunnel, and deploys the app with the Kubernetes manifests.
+- `scripts/install-helm.sh` — follows the same workflow and deploys the app with Helm instead of raw manifests.
+- `scripts/uninstall.sh` — cleans up the Helm release or manifests, stops any running `minikube tunnel`, deletes all Minikube profiles, removes the host entry, and deletes the local Docker image.

+Use these scripts if you want a faster one-command setup and teardown path.

 ### Step 2: Create the .NET project (HealthApi)